mrrfv/open-android-backup/README.md

 3. `archive_path` - Path to the backup.
 Works for both Restore and Backup actions.
 4. `archive_password` - Backup password.
 5. `mode` - How the script should connect to the device.
 Possible values are `Wired` and `Wireless` (case sensitive).
-6. `export_method` - The method Linux Android Backup should use to export data from the device.
+6. `export_method` - The method Open Android Backup should use to export data from the device.
 Possible values are `tar` and `adb` (case sensitive) - the former is fast & very stable but might not work on all devices, and the latter is widely compatible but has stability issues.
 7. `use_hooks` - Whether to use hooks or not.
 Possible values are `yes` or `no` (case sensitive).
 8. `data_erase_choice` - Whether to securely erase temporary files or not.
 Possible values are `Fast`, `Slow` and `Extra Slow` (case sensitive).
 The value of this variable is ignored if the command `srm` isn't present on your computer.